colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 - Middle part: Game Board - Displays where players have placed their tokens in the game.
 - Bottom Part: Play Again Button: Restarts the game.
 Shows up when the game is over.

-This post will be focused on setting up the canvas where each part of the game will be displayed on.
+This post will be focused on setting up the canvas - where each part of the game will be displayed on.

 ## Setting up constants (again)

-The same way you created a constants file for the game logic, you'll also need to create one for the front-end.
+In the same way that you created a constants file for the game logic, you'll also need to create one for the front end.

 Create a new directory in `src` called `constants` then, inside the directory you've just created (`src/constants`), create a called `index.js` with these contents: